owncloud/client/.github/patch_release_template.md

        * [ ] RUN.sh -> paste the log/test_YYYYMMDD_hhmm.log file into the client release ticket.
        * [ ] TO DO: extend 08-appimage.sh ("xvfb-run")
 * [ ] QA: [Antivirus scan](https://confluence.owncloud.com/display/OG/Virus+Scanning)
-* [ ] QA: Create testplan according to release type (patch release: add tests in a comment, for minor release: create a separate ticket), for testplan templates see https://confluence.owncloud.com/display/OG/Desktop+Client+Release+Process and link here
+* [ ] QA: Create testplan according to release type (patch release: add tests in a comment, for major/minor release: create a separate ticket), for testplan templates see https://confluence.owncloud.com/display/OG/Desktop+Client+Release+Process and link here
-* [ ] QA: Add changelog testing as a comment (to above testplan ticket or here), changeLog issues see https://github.com/owncloud/client/releases/ and link here
+* [ ] QA: Add changelog testing as a comment (to the testplan ticket or here), changeLog issues see https://github.com/owncloud/client/releases/ and link here
+* [ ] QA: If required: create a separate test plan ticket for Windows VFS testing from [Template](https://github.com/owncloud/QA/blob/master/Desktop/Test_Plan_VFS.md) and link here

 ### Final Rebuild after QA Approval

 * [ ] QA: Inform on ``#documentation-internal`` that the tag for the final release will be set a day or at least some hours before (only for a major/minor release)
 * [ ] DEV: Tag and build [builds](https://confluence.owncloud.com/display/OG/Build+and+Tags#BuildandTags-Sprintbuild) for theme 'ownCloud' and 'testpilotcloud' for final build
-     * [ ] TODO: create confluence page with info about final DEV release steps [WIP: Final release steps](https://confluence.owncloud.com/display/OG/WIP%3A+Final+release+steps+-+check+outdated+pages+first)
+     * [ ] __TODO__: create confluence page with info about final DEV release steps [WIP: Final release steps](https://confluence.owncloud.com/display/OG/WIP%3A+Final+release+steps+-+check+outdated+pages+first)
 * [ ] DEV: Adjust [Linux Templates](https://confluence.owncloud.com/display/OG/Branching+Off#BranchingOff-Linuxtemplates) to support the next patch release version (e.g. 2.9.1) @dschmidt @fmoc
 * [ ] DEV: Ping ``#release-coordination`` so that marketing can do their [actions](https://confluence.owncloud.com/display/OG/Marketing+and+Communication#MarketingandCommunication-Marketingtasks)
 * [ ] DEV: Create [a (draft) release](https://github.com/owncloud/client/releases) with Download links - save as a draft until smoke tested